The Year of Living Dangerously (film): Development

 A number of filmmakers were interested in buying the rights to Christopher Koch's novel, including Phillip Noyce.
 It was Peter Weir who was successful.
-Koch wrote an early draft but Weir was unhappy with it.
+Koch wrote an early draft script but Weir was unhappy with it.
 Alan Sharp wrote three more drafts, then David Williamson was brought on to do several more drafts.
 Koch later came back on to work on some of the voice over, although he never spoke with Peter Weir.
 Koch later claimed that the final script was "55% Williamson/Weir, and 45% Koch".

 The film was originally backed by the South Australian Film Corporation and the Australian Film Commission, with international distribution arranged by MGM/UA Entertainment Company.
 However, the SAFC then dropped out and Weir's agent suggested MGM provide the entire $6 million budget themselves, which is what happened.
 It was by far the most ambitious Australian film undertaken at the time and was one of the first co-productions between Australia and a Hollywood studio.